What is an ISMS?

 The IT-Basic Protection Compendium of the BSI

-The Federal Office for Information Security regularly publishes the IT-Basic Protection Compendium.
+The German Federal Office for Information Security regularly publishes the IT-Basic Protection Compendium.
 This is an extensive collection of texts, the so-called IT-Basic Protection- Building Block.
 Each of these building blocks deals with all security-relevant aspects of a specific topic.
 These topics include, for example, “Organisation and Personnel”, “Applications” and also “ISMS: Security Management.
 For each of these 10 modules, possible threats as well as important security requirements are listed.

 These requirements are subdivided into basic requirements, standard requirements and requirements with increased need for protection.
 In this way, each company can decide individually which level of protection will be achieved.